arunsinghsnd/uHost/README.md

 # uHost

-This is basic website Layout with HTML ,CSS , JavaScript.
+This is basic website Layout

+# HTML ,CSS , JavaScript.

 # work in progress for responsiveness part.